-Samhain 2011 - Aes Dana Community Gathering and Celebration
+Samhain 2011 -

 This is all far removed from the modern Halloween where the church has demonised the witches as being figures of ugliness and fear, the spirits as being spooky and frightening, and Hollywood has added serial killer and zombies into the mix.
 This is unhealthy.

 Our community wished to celebrate in the traditional way.

 The chosen venue was the Sustainability centre in Hampshire which sits high on the south downs with woods, hill forts and barrows nearby.

-Around 35 grove members and close friends would gathered to celebrate the passage
+Around 35 grove members and close friends would gathered to celebrate the passage of summer into winter.

 Not so spooky pumpkin lights the way, originally we might have used turnips.